drush-ops/drush/README.txt

 INSTALLING DRUSH ON WINDOWS:
 ----------------------------

-Windows support is improving, but is still lacking!
+Windows support has improved, but is still lagging.
 Consider using on Linux/Unix/OSX using Virtualbox or other virtual machine.

 There is a Windows msi installer for drush available at: